15-281, Fall 2024

 Assignments

-There will be five programming assignments and ten written/online assignments (subject to change).
+There will be five programming assignments and twelve written/online assignments (subject to change).
 Written/online assignments will involve working through algorithms presented in the class, deriving and proving mathematical results, and critically analyzing material presented in class.
 Programming assignments will involve writing code in Python to implement various algorithms.

 For any assignments that aren't released yet, the dates below are tentative and subject to change.